GMC investigates Harley Street oncologist20 June 2017

 A high-profile oncologist, who has treated celebrities such as Sir Michael Parkinson, is being investigated by the General Medical Council (GMC) following concerns about his care methods.

-Prof Justin Stebbing, who is well-known for his controversial approach providing aggressive treatment for terminally ill patients, has had practicing privileges removed from certain clinics on London’s Harley Street.
+Prof Justin Stebbing, who is well-known for his approach providing alternative immunotherapy-based treatment for terminally ill patients, has had practicing privileges removed from certain clinics on London’s Harley Street.
 The UK’s largest private care provider, HCA, has told its patients that, as of September, they will no longer be able to receive treatment from Prof Stebbing.

 According to the Telegraph, letters it has seen from a whistle-blower to the GMC and Care Quality Commission (CQC), express concern about how the 'cancer surgeon' has asked patients to fund their own treatment with expensive drugs beyond his licence remit, including the immunotherapy drug commonly known as Keytruda.
-Other accusations include supervising chemotherapy treatments “outside his area of expertise” and a “gung-ho” approach to care.
+Other accusations include supervising chemotherapy treatments “outside his area of expertise”.

 Prof Stebbing is still permitted to provide care, however it’s not known if he will be fired until the end of the investigation.